 The word hydroponics is a combination of two Greek words, literally translating to “water labor”.

 Farmers who use hydroponic systems to grow crops rather than traditional fields rely on nutrient solutions and growing mediums rather than fertilizer and soil.

 Nutrient solutions are added to water to give it a high concentration of essential nutrients.
 That water is then delivered to the plants to replace the food they would’ve gotten from soil.

 The goal of soil-less systems is to make it as easy as possible for plant roots to soak up the water, oxygen, and nutrients needed for strong, healthy growth.

-Different types of soil-less systems use different processes to grow crops.
+Different types of soil-less systems use different crop processes.